 Insufficient Information in the self-study to make a determination; revise self-study & resubmit.
-0

-- Continuation without qualification.
-Next self-study will be a shortened one focusing on the Recommended Actions from the current report. - Continuation with minor concerns.
+C Continuation without qualification.
+Next self-study will be a shortened one focusing on the Recommended Actions from the current report.
+1 Continuation with minor concerns.
 Progress report may be required, at the discretion of the review team.
+4

-Continuation with major concerns in one or more of the four areas; submit annual progress report

-- to the College Dean & Associate Vice Chancellor for Academic Affairs on progress addressing the major concerns - Withhold recommendation for continuation, place on probation, and require another complete Audit & Review self-study within 1-3 years, at the Committee's discretion. - Withhold recommendation for continuation, place on probation, recommend placing in receivership within the college, and require another complete Audit & Review self-study within 1-0 - 3 years at the Committee's discretion. - Non-continuation of the program.
-0 - Report not submitted; refer to Provost for action.
+Continuation with major concerns in one or more of the four areas; submit annual progress repo to the College Dean & Associate Vice Chancellor for Academic Affairs on progress addressing the e 0 major concerr S Withhold recommendation for continuation, place on probation, and require another completed Audit & Review self-study within 1-3 years, at the Committee's discretion e 0 Withhold recommendation for continuation, place on probation, recommend placing is receivership within the college, and require another complete Audit & Review self-study within a 3 years at the Committee's discretion - 0 Non-continuation of the program n.
+0 Report not submitted; refer to Provost for action ı.
 0